 Dia de los Muertos Celebration

-Dia de los Muertos poster, with digital painting of portraits surrounded by candles and flowers
+Dia de los Muertos poster, with digital painting of portraits surrounded by candles and flowers.

 Latine Heritage Month Planning Committee